Ferengi-Capitalists/CS3398-Ferengi-S2020/README.md

 ## Technologies
 - Javascript
+- Html
+- CSS

 ## Features
 - Register: User log in options
 - Budget Basics: Saves and calculates recurring incomes and expenses
 - Saver: Plan for future costs
 - Reminder: remind user about upcoming dates and se if they need to budget accordingly
+- Nav bar: make it easier for user to maneuver through the website